 ASTOR RECORDS

-Astor's pictorial label design, introduced in the early 1970s
+Astor's pictorial label design, introduced around 1970

 Category: Australian-owned independent label